-■ Chronic plaque psoriasis:
+■ Chronic plaque psoriasis: Raised, red, scaly

-Raised, red, scaly patches mainly occurring on the limbs and the trunk, especially on the elbows, knees, hands, around the navel, over the lower back (sacrum) and on the scalp.
+patches mainly occurring on the limbs and the trunk, especially on the elbows, knees, hands, around the navel, over the lower back (sacrum) and on the scalp.
 The nails may be affected so that they become thickened and raised from their nail beds, and the surface of the nail may be marked with small indentations (pits).
-This is the most common type of psoriasis, affecting around 9 out of 10 people with psoriasis.
+This is the most common type of psoriasis, affecting around scaly patches quickly develop over a wide area of skin, although the palms and the soles are usually not affected.
+It occurs most frequently in children and teenagers, often after a throat infection due to streptococcal bacteria.

+9 out of 10 people with psoriasis.